kevlar-kt/kevlar/docs/pages/modules/antipiracy/detection.md

 	Writing good self-obfuscated software is hard.
 	There are a few ways, but essentially you need an installer package which carries the payload and an algorithm to insert the actual software in a randomized stub.
-	If you do it well, there is no way to characterize your package and it is therefore more difficult to detect automatically ([Magisk](https://github.com/topjohnwu/Magisk) does this exceptionally well, to the point that it is almost useless to try)
+	If you do it well, there is no way to characterize your package and it is therefore more difficult (if not borderline impossible) to detect automatically ([Magisk](https://github.com/topjohnwu/Magisk) does this exceptionally well, to the point that it is almost useless to try)
 	Doing slightly less than perfection will lead to detection.